setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

     * Business logic, workflows, validation, and state transitions are implemented in service layers.
     * The core must not import or depend on Angular or any UI framework.
+    * Use browser APIs and standard libraries for cross-framework compatibility instead of Framework-specific libraries.

 2. **Layered Responsibility Model**